 A cadastral surveyor must prepare sketches for a lease of part of a building.

-Amendments to a lease sketch must only be completed by the Cadastral Surveyor who prepared the sketch.
+Amendments to a lease sketch must only be completed by the cadastral surveyor that prepared the sketch, and the amendments must be certified in accordance with Direction 23.1.